conan-io/docs/getting_started.rst

 and channel are the ones strongly recommended to use from ConanCenter.

 ConanCenter is the central public repository for Conan packages.
-You can contribute packages to it in the `conancenter-index Github repository <https://github.com/conan-io/conan-center-index>`_.
+You can contribute packages to it in the `conan-center-index Github repository <https://github.com/conan-io/conan-center-index>`_.
 If you want to store your own private packages, you can download the free Artifactory Community Edition (CE) directly from the `Conan downloads page <https://conan.io/downloads.html>`_.